mse240966/raspberry-pi-c-dec2bin/README.md

-# Raspberry Pi C dec2bin
+# Raspberry Pi C Decimal to Binary

 A little C program written on my Raspberry Pi to brush up on my aging C programming language knowledge.